Traditional Plant-Based Cooking

 • Store in a cool, dry area.

-• Yes although do wrap up well with parchment paper and an extra layer of kitchen foil.
-To defrost remove the coverings and place on a chopping board or wire rack until the cake is at room temperature.
+• To freeze wrap up well with parchment paper and an extra layer of kitchen foil.
+To thaw remove the coverings and place on a chopping board or cooling rack until the cake is at room temperature.

 • Freeze individual slices or the entire loaf cake.
-A piece of parchment paper between each slice will aid removal of a slice or two at a time from the freezer.
+A piece of baking paper between each slice will aid removal of a slice or two at a time from the freezer.

 • Instead of sultanas (golden raisins) replace with raisins, currants or a dried fruit mix.